Muscle hypertrophy: Eccentric contraction emphasis

-An Eccentric contraction occurs when a muscle lengthens under tension.
-This is different from Concentric contraction, which is when the muscle producing force shortens.
+An eccentric contraction occurs when a muscle lengthens under tension.

+This is different from concentric contraction, which is when the muscle producing force shortens.

 For example, during the lowering phase of squat or bench press, the external load is greater than the muscle's force output, and so the fibers lengthen under tension.

 Lifting the weight back up requires the muscles to have a higher force output than the external load, resulting in fibers shortening in the concentric phase.

-The primary way that the Eccentric Contraction promotes hypertrophy is that it produces higher mechanical output at lower metabolic cost when compared to the concentric contraction.
+The primary way that the eccentric contraction promotes hypertrophy is that it produces higher mechanical output at lower metabolic cost when compared to the concentric contraction.

 This higher mechanical tension is considered essential for growth.

-Additionally, Eccentric exercise causes a significant increase in exercise-induced muscle damage (EIMD), as seen by the microlesions in muscle fibers, sarcolemmal disruption, and an inflammatory response that leads to delayed-onset muscle soreness (DOMS).
-There is also evidence to support that Eccentric Contractions activate specific molecular pathways, which cause greater anabolic signaling and gene expression than concentric contractions.
+Additionally, eccentric exercise causes a significant increase in exercise-induced muscle damage (EIMD), as seen by the microlesions in muscle fibers, sarcolemmal disruption, and an inflammatory response that leads to delayed-onset muscle soreness (DOMS).

+There is also evidence to support that eccentric contractions activate specific molecular pathways, which cause greater anabolic signaling and gene expression than concentric contractions.

 This is shown in the structural remodeling differences in the muscle when comparing the two training contractions.

-Eccentric training seems to cause a greater increase in fascicle length(sacromeres are added in series), while concentric training leads to an increase in the pennation angle (sacromeres are added in parallel).
+Eccentric training seems to cause a greater increase in fascicle length (sacromeres are added in series), while concentric training leads to an increase in the pennation angle (sacromeres are added in parallel).

 One 8-week study found that subjects training with the same intensity, one with primarily eccentric contractions, increased muscle fiber mass by approximately 40%, while the concentric contraction group showed no change.

 However, this difference might not be the same when the total load is matched between training types.

 When matched for load, the increase in muscle volume seems to be the same between concentric and eccentric training.

-Other applications for Eccentric contractions are worth noting.
 The concept of eccentric overload, where the eccentric phase is loaded with more weight than the concentric phase, is a strategy that advanced lifters use to maximize hypertrophic stimulus.

 This method works because of the unique properties of the eccentric phase mentioned above.

 Due to the low metabolic cost relative to the high force production, eccentric exercise is also used for rehabilitation training, especially for elderly patients with chronic conditions who are unable to perform strenuous activity.

 Collectively, the evidence suggests that eccentric contractions can produce substantial muscle hypertrophy due to the high force production and unique molecular signaling.

-It might not be superior to Concentric Training if matched for total load and reps.
+It might not be superior to concentric training if matched for total load and reps.